 FLETC College Intern Program

-The FLETC College Intern program provides a unique opportunity for college students majoring in Criminal Justice, Criminology, or a related field of study from across the country, to participate in a Federal Law Enforcement training environment.
-Each year, three intern sessions lasting twelve (12) weeks, are conducted at the FLETC, exposing selected interns to world-class training, broadening their horizons and helping to develop a foundation for a career in federal law enforcement.
+The Federal Law Enforcement Training Centers (FLETC) College Intern program FCIP provides a unique opportunity for college students majoring in Criminal Justice, Criminology, and business, technology and other social science related fields of study from across the country, to participate in a Federal Law Enforcement training environment.
+Each year, two intern sessions lasting up to twelve (12) weeks each session, are conducted at the FLETC.
+Housing on the FLETC sites in Glynco, Georgia, Charleston, South Carolina, and Artesia New Mexico is also provided for interns selected to participate in those locations.

-Interns, after being selected to participate in the highly selective program, are assigned to a mentor from one of the FLETC’s training divisions or partner organizations.
-During their stay at FLETC, college interns spend approximately fifty-percent of their time completing worthwhile work to advance the mission of FLETC and the remaining fifty-percent, attending basic and advanced training courses.
-The FLETC College Intern Program stresses flexibility and creativity by encouraging interns to experience everything FLETC has to offer to further their education and career goals, while making professional contacts.
+The FLETC CIP is highly selective and competitive.
+After being selected to participate, all interns are assigned to a mentor who serves as their educational guide for the duration of the internship.
+Those selected for the Law Enforcement internships should expect to spend approximately fifty-percent of their time completing worthwhile work to advance the mission of FLETC, and the remaining fifty-percent, attending basic and advanced training courses – depending on the duty locations assigned.
+Those selected for business-related internships will be assigned challenging administrative projects that provide experience and insights in how FLETC business lines support the law enforcement training mission.
+All interns may participate in those training events that serve to provide greater awareness of the FLETC mission and operations.
+The CIP stresses flexibility and creativity by encouraging interns to experience everything FLETC has to offer to further their education and career goals, while making professional contacts.

 To apply to become a FLETC College Intern, you must meet the following criteria: